njudd/ggrain/README.md

 # ggrain - Raincloud Plots

-`geom_rain()` is a R function for raincloud plots that is highly customizable, connects longitudinal observations, handle Likert data and allows mapping of a covariate.
+`geom_rain()` is an R function for raincloud plots that is highly customizable, connects longitudinal observations, handles Likert data, and allows mapping of a covariate.

 ```
 ggplot(iris, aes(x = 1, y = Sepal.Length)) +